本文へジャンプ

 We develop a novel system for photocontrol of dynamics of lipid vesicles through the use of a photosensitive molecule.
 We achieved membrane dynamics: i) triggering of lateral phase segregation, ii) budding vesicular transformation, iii) pore opening through the stabilization of bilayer edge, and iv) membrane fusion.
 The study could lead to a better understanding of the mechanism of membrane dynamics in living cells and may also see wider applications, such as in drug delivery and biomimetic material design.

-We study a systematic analysis of lateral phase separation under membrane tension.
+We study a systematic analysis of lateral phase separation under mechanical stresses, such as tension and shear flow.
 We applied osmotic pressure directed toward the outside of vesicles to induce membrane tension.
 Microscopic observations clarified the shifts in phase structures within bilayer membranes with change in tension and temperature.
 We found that membrane tension can induce phase separation in homogeneous membranes.
 The study may provide insight into the biophysics of bilayer phase organization under tension, which is an intrinsic mechanical property of membranes.

 Key publications